CraftAcademyLabs/ca_course_v2/week_03/material/02_weather_app/04_geolocation_and_fetching_data.md

 **Super!
 Check out the responses using the `debugger` and you should see some sweet data.**

-It's time to do some exploration.
-We want to display the temperature and the location - i.e. the city - so let's dig these values out from the responses and store them in our state.
+Staying in the debugger, it's time to do some exploration.
+On our site, we want to display the temperature and the location - i.e. the city - so let's dig these values out from the responses and store them in our state.

-Take 5 minutes to try to dig them out yourself!
+**Take 5 minutes to try to dig them out yourself!**

-It is, of course, a possibility just to save the entire responses in our state, but it's best practice to keep it as clean as possible.
-We can always store more data as we progress.
+It is, of course, a possibility just to store the entire responses in our state, but it's best practice to keep it as clean as possible.
+We can always add more data as we progress.

+Be mindful when you are searching for the city object, since Open Cage's response is actually inconsistent on this.
+In my case, `postal_city` will retrieve my city, but in your case it may very well be called something else, lie `city`.
+This is of course something we will have to address later on.

+To start with, make sure that it fits your own response.
 ```
-// ..
+// .. still inside the getCurrenPosition()

 let city = locationResponse.data.results[0].components.postal_city
 let temp = weatherResponse.data.current.temp
 this.setState({ location: {city: city, temp: temp} })
 ```

-But let's refactor this to be more readable and also make it more efficient to add additional data in the future:
+But let's refactor this to be more readable as well as making it more efficient to add additional data in the future:

+**image: geolocation_and_fetching_data_03**

+Go ahead and check `this.state` with the `debugger` and you should see your city and the temperature!
+Should look something like this:

-**image: geolocation_and_fecthing_data_03**
+**image: geolocation_and_fetching_data_04**

+Superb!
+That means that we're ready to render some visuals!